Build a simple Javascript app that calls the Unified.to API

 cd unified-javascript-tutorial

-• index.html: The main HTML file for our application.
+: The main HTML file for our application.app.js

-• app.js: Where we'll add our JavaScript code.
-It contains placeholders and predefined variables for your convenience.
+: Where we'll add our JavaScript code.
+It contains placeholders and predefined variables for your convenience..env

 Open the folder in your preferred code editor.

-Retrieve your Workspace ID and API Token from Unified.to
+Step 1: Retrieve your workspace ID and API token from Unified.to

-You can find these values in your developer account under Settings > API Information.
-Record your Workspace ID and API Token in the .env file.
+You can find these values in your developer account under Settings > API Keys.
+Record your Workspace ID and API Token in the .env

 UNIFIED_WORKSPACE_ID = your_workspace_id_here;